kiba/Writings/fac/chp10_the_wizard_of_oz.md

 "I am an extraterrestrial, though as human as you and my beautiful wife here."

 "Believe me!
 I really do come out of a stasis chamber!"
-Rin Furukawa said.
+Rin Furukawa exclaimed.

 "Just over a year ago, somebody very powerful decided to strand me here for some sick reason.
 I don't know who, but I also know this world from a work of fiction.
 Remnant, aura, the grimm, and Beacon Academy are not supposed to be real.
 Yet they are."

 Ozpin could see the lies mixed in with the truth.
-It seemed that there are more to the story than the sovereign told him, but he felt that the emperor was telling the truth.
+It seemed that there are more to the story than the sovereign told him, but he felt that he could mostly trust the emperor's world.

 "I believed you," Ozpin said.

 "That was quick," the empress remarked.

 "Some myths and legends, no matter how crazy it sounded, are true.
-I also developed an ability to detect lies."
+I also know when someone is lying to me."

 "Did I lie to you?"
 Karl Gearworth questioned.